HTATIP2 Human

 Moloney Murine Leukemia Virus Reverse Trancscriptase Recombinant

-MMLV (Moloney Murine Leukemia Virus) Reverse Transcriptase is a DNA polymerase that synthesizes a complementary DNA strands from single-stranded RNA, DNA, or an RNA-DNA hybrid as a template.
-This recombinant enzyme was purified from E.coli, which carried a modified MMLV-RT gene.
-Compared to AMV Reverse Transcriptase, this enzyme has a much weaker 5' - 3' ribonuclease H activity, which allows the syntesis of longer cDNAs (>7kb).
+Moloney Murine Leukemia Virus (MMLV) Reverse Transcriptase is a DNA polymerase that synthesizes complementary DNA strands using single-stranded RNA, DNA, or RNA-DNA hybrids as templates.
+This recombinant enzyme, purified from E. coli containing a modified MMLV-RT gene, exhibits significantly lower 5' - 3' ribonuclease H activity compared to AMV Reverse Transcriptase, enabling the synthesis of longer cDNAs (exceeding 7 kb).

 Shipped with Ice Packs